 |Distortional abnormalities |

 |Abnormal vascular spiralling |

 |Umbilical artery aneurysm |

 |Persistent right umbilical vein |

 |Aberrations in amount |

 |Omphalomesenteric duct cysts |

 An absolutely short cord (<35 cm at term) occurs in 0.78% of pregnancies (Skupski et al., 1992).
 A relatively short cord (<54 cm at term) occurs in 16.8% of pregnancies (Skupski et al., 1992).
 Noncoiled umbilical vessels occur in 4.3% (38of 394 pregnancies) (Strong et al., 1993).
 Umbilical cord ulceration is a rare abnormality.
 Four umbilical vessels have been notedin 0.4% (2 of 444 pregnancies) (Aokio et al., 1997).
 Umbilical artery hypoplasia occurs in 1.9% of pregnancies (6 of 310 high-risk patients) (Sepulveda et al., 1992).
 A knot occurs in the umbilical cord in 0.3% to 2.1% of pregnancies (Sepulveda et al., 1995).
 Vascular malformations are rare.
 Tumors of the umbilical cord are extremely rare.

 Sonographic examination of the umbilical cord includes documentation of the number of vessels, Doppler velocimetry studies, and observation of coiling and looping of the cord (Figure 108-1).
-The umbilical cord is routinely examined in three ...
+The umbilical cord is routinely examined ...